rrozema12/SalaryClassifier/final/log.md

     have expected.
 Each of these graphs accurately show the number of times that each degree occurs and the percentage it occurs.
 I decided to keep these two in my report for this reason.
+  - I continued to encounter a warning that stated: "warnings.warn("tight_layout : falling back to Agg renderer")."
+I looked on-line and at previous programs to see if there was an easy way to fix this warning.
+I tried multiple ways and was unable to get it figured out.
+The graphs still displayed correctly so I was not too worried about the warning.

 ##Classifiers
 These are a couple classifiers and one ensemble method that I used on my dataset.